Paperdreamer/documents/EXEC_OF_QA.md

  	+ __Back end pull request #38: Add backend methods for user story #21 ('Forgot Password' )__
  	+ __Front end pull request #37: Implement 'Forgot Password' button for login, add button to 'Edit Profile' view and little fixes, User Stories 17, 21 and Bugfix__

+### User Story #22: Commentary Area
++ __Velocity Points__: 15
++ __Description__: As a project member I want to be able to discuss things in a commentary area.
++ __Acceptance Test #1__: After logging in as "TestUser" and opening the Project View I can see all comments any user posted in this particular project.
+I can then specify a new comment with Title "Title" and Text "Text".
+After clicking "Post Comment" it will be added to the list of comments and be visible to everyone else in the project.
+Also if I'm privileged (Director of the project or Moderator/Administrator) I can remove any comment.
++ __Implementation__:
+ 	+ __Back end pull request #37: Add code to add/remove/get comments__
+ 	+ __Front end pull request #47: Add code to add/remove/show comments__

 ## Partially Reached or Missed Quality Goals
 `TODO`